DSSGxUK/s22_buckinghamshire/README.md

 # Predicting students at risk of becoming NEET (Not in Education, Employment or Training)

 Welcome to the code repository for the project conducted under **Data Science for Social Good- UK 2022 (DSSGx UK)**, for our partner: **Buckinghamshire Council**.
-The repository will focus on documenting:
+The aim of the project was to identify students, before Year 11, at risk of becoming NEET after they complete their GCSEs.
+This readme will focus on documenting:

 1. Folder structure
 2. Assumptions